vrusinov/gmsite/posts/2008/monit.en.md

 Monit is a simple, lightweight, but useful and powerful enough monitoring solution for your servers.

+Monit can monitor:
+*   OS processes (presence, resources)
-Monit can monitor: <br><ul><li>OS processes (presence, resources)</li><li>files, dirs and file system for changes (mtime, size and checksum changes)</li><li>network hosts (ping, tcp connections)</li></ul>Monit can notify administrator via configurable e-mail messages.
+*   files, dirs and file system for changes (mtime, size and checksum changes)
+*   network hosts (ping, tcp connections)

+Monit can notify administrator via configurable e-mail messages.
 It also can automatically restart failed service.<br>Monit have embedded web-server which allows to view state on monitoring objects and disable or enable them.<br><br>Of course, enterprise-class monitoring systems have much more features, but sometimes they are too complex and unstable.

 <!-- TEASER_END -->